 It is extremely important that you are caught up on the course material and not falling behind.
 Therefore, I will take attendance promptly at the start of each class at 8:30AM.
-If you are not sitting in your seat at that time-regardless of whether you are absent or merely thirty-seconds late to class-you are required to email me a written class summary of that day's class before 11:59PM the next day.
+If you are not sitting in your seat at that time-regardless of whether you are absent or merely one-minute late to class-you are required to email me a written class summary of that day's class before 11:59PM the next day.

-A written class summary is a brief (≈750-word) write up about that day's material, following the structure and criteria of the regular, verbal class summaries discussed above.
-The only difference is that this summary is written and should follow the "General Technical Requirements for Written Assignments" (on page 15).
+A written class summary is a brief (≈600-word) write up about that day's material, following the structure and criteria of the regular, verbal class summaries discussed above.
+The only difference is that this summary is written and should follow the "General Technical Requirements for Written Assignments" (on page 12).
 Please use the template provided on the course website in doing so.

-Each written class summary is graded according to the 10-point grading scale from page 1.
-The same criteria as the verbal class summaries will be applied in calculating this grade, and it will be included in the average of your verbal class summary grades.
+This write up will be graded according to the same criteria as the verbal class summaries, and this grade will be included in the average of your verbal class summary grades.
 Failure to email me this write up before 11:59PM the next day will result in a 0.00 (R) for that assignment.
-See page 11 for a sample grading rubric.

-Assignments (Continued) 🔮
+Assignments (Continued)